Se Habla Espanol

 Call an attorney the moment that you are contacted about a federal white-collar crime by the FBI, SEC, or any other federal agency.
 These investigations often last a long time, and the accused would benefit from having an attorney that they trust as early as possible.
 If the government is building its case against you, who is building your case against them?

-Call Flanary Law Firm at (210) 738-8383 or contact us online for a free consultation.
+Call Flanary Law Firm at (210) 738-8383 for a free consultation.
 Don Flanary represents clients in complex, high-stakes financial cases across Texas.
 Your actions now can have an immense impact on the outcome of your case, so protect yourself by calling Flanary Law Firm.

 Request A Free Consultation